salsalabs/multicopy/README.md

 # Prerequisites
 * Login credentials for the client.

-    If you are a Salsa client and you have valid campaign manager credentials, then you'll need to add them to a YAML login file (below).
+    If you are a Salsa client and no not have login credentials then see the person in your organization that manages Salsa Classic.

     If you are a Salsa staffer, then create campaign manager credentials for yourself in client's Salsa HQ.

-    *_Remember to remove the credentials after this process is done!_*

 * The [Go](https://golang.org/doc/install) programming language.

-    Click on the link and install Go first.
-Everything else depends upon Go being installed.

 * The correct directory structure for Go.

-    Go requires a specific directory structure in order to run correctly.
+    Go requires a very specific directory structure in order to run correctly.
 The easiest way to do this is to open a console window, navigate to your home directory and create a structure exactly like this.
   ```
     $HOME
       |